seanbao/mnemonas/docs/mounting-guide.en.md

 4. Host name: `localhost`.
 5. Port: `8080`.
 6. Directory: `/dav`.
+7. Enter the credentials for the selected auth mode.

 ### Raidrive

 1. Add a new NAS/WebDAV drive.
 2. URL: `http://localhost:8080/dav`.
 3. Choose a drive letter.
-4. Connect with the WebDAV credentials.
+4. Connect with the credentials for the selected auth mode.

 ## Linux